-The CANS Comprehensive Multisystem Assessment is completed based on a face-to-face interview with the child and parent(s) and additional supporting information.
-In certain circumstances (such as when the youth being referred is preparing for discharge from a non-local PRTF) the face-to-face interview with the youth may be conducted via telehealth in compliance with federal and state law including La.
-R.S.
-40:1223.1 et seq. and other applicable regulations.
-The CANS generally assesses the child in the following areas: Problem Presentation; Risk Behaviors; Functioning; Care Intensity required to support functioning; Caregiver Capacity; and Strengths.
+Level of care is determined using the Child and Adolescent Needs and Strengths (CANS) Comprehensive Multisystem Assessment in conjunction with a bio-psychosocial assessment.
+The CANS generally assesses the member in the following areas: Problem Presentation; Risk Behaviors; Functioning; Care Intensity required to support functioning; Caregiver Capacity; and Strengths.
 The CANS Comprehensive Multisystem Assessment includes the following domains: Behavioral/Emotional Needs, Child Risk Behaviors, and Life Domain Functioning.
-The CANS LOC Decision Model recommends the appropriate level of care for treatment services.
-The recommendation will automatically be calculated based on the behavioral health algorithm for children when a comprehensive CANS or reassessment is completed.

-Initial Evaluation: Medical Eligibility requires that the applicant be: (1) A child under 18 years of age with serious emotional disturbance (SED) or a youth aged 18 through 21 years with serious mental illness (SMI); (2) Assessed as requiring hospital or nursing facility level of care, meaning, but for the availability and provision of waiver services, the applicant would fit the medical criteria to be served in a hospital, based on the BHSF nursing facility LOCET criteria or hospital criteria per R.S.
+The CANS Level of Care Decision Model recommends the appropriate level of care for treatment services for members, which is automatically calculated based on the behavioral health algorithm when a comprehensive CANS or reassessment is completed.
+Medical eligibility requires that the applicant be: (1) A child under 18 years of age with serious emotional disturbance (SED) or a youth aged 18 through 21 years with serious mental illness (SMI); (2) Assessed as requiring hospital or nursing facility level of care, meaning, but for the availability and provision of waiver services, the applicant would fit the medical criteria to be served in a hospital, based on the BHSF nursing facility LOCET criteria or hospital criteria per R.S.
 46: 153 (Louisiana Register, Volume 21, No. 6, 6/20/1995).
 The criteria contain a two-fold definition: severity of need and intensity of service required, both of which must be met.
 The PIHP staff that serve on the independent review team will review medical, psychiatric, and psychosocial evaluations, including the CANS as well as any additional information supplied by the child/youth, family, or the Wraparound Facilitator.